ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 The Group aims to maintain a strong capital position to ensure market confidence, to support its on-going business and to meet the expectations of depositors, customers and investors alike.
 Singapura Finance Ltd is also required to comply with regulatory standards of capital requirements through the maintenance of a minimum capital adequacy ratio at all times, and to transfer a requisite proportion of its annual net profit to the statutory reserve which is not available for distribution to shareholders.
 Our dividend policy aims to provide shareholders with a predictable and sustainable dividend return over the long term by balancing growth with prudent capital management.

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000007_1bd4bbc07f9c34ba0ad9a60c02df655bd18abbc1a170ccdb63c9d7a45e7e932b.png)
+**Description**: The image is a horizontal bar graph showing profit before tax in S$ million for the years FY2016 to FY2020, with the profit decreasing over the years: FY2016 at 3.3, FY2017 at 5.9, FY2018 at 9.0, FY2019 at 9.0, and FY2020 at 5.6.

 **Description**: The image presents a horizontal bar chart illustrating the "Profit Before Tax" in S$ million for fiscal years (FY) 2016 through 2020, with FY2020 at 5.6, FY2019 at 9.0, FY2018 at 9.0, FY2017 at 5.9, and FY2016 at 3.3, showing a significant decrease in profit between FY2019/FY2018 and FY2020.

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000008_dd2dca1264fc6563cb77671a40edbed2712f0af3da60f7dc309bd4e8263bbae3.png)
+**Description**: The image is a bar graph showing the net dividend per share in cents for the fiscal years 2016 to 2020; FY2020 is highlighted and shows 1.5 cents, FY2019 shows 3.5 cents, FY2018 shows 4.0 cents, FY2017 shows 3.0 cents, and FY2016 shows 2.0 cents.

 **Description**: The image is a horizontal bar graph depicting the "NET DIVIDEND PER SHARE" in cents over the years FY2016 to FY2020, showing a decline from 4.0 cents in FY2018 to 1.5 cents in FY2020; specifically, FY2016 has 2.0, FY2017 has 3.0, FY2019 has 3.5, and FY2020 is highlighted in a dark purple color.